 Consider what the world looked like only a few years ago, and you’ll immediately understand that things are changing quicker than ever.
 Phones are growing smarter and smaller, internet speeds are increasing, and underlying technologies such as artificial intelligence and machine learning are fast expanding.

 All of this progress has had a big impact on our lives.
-An almost infinite number of available smartphone apps has made it easier to connect with others, learn new things and entertain ourselves.
+An almost infinite number of available smartphone apps have made it easier to connect with others, learn new things and entertain ourselves.
 Digital wearables like the Apple Watch have made our relationship with technology even more personal, creating new ways to communicate with people while also keeping track of our health.
-A plethora of online services have made it easier to share photos, check in on our friends and do a whole lot more.
+A plethora of online services has made it easier to share photos, check in on our friends and do a whole lot more.

-Even though our private lives have long been infiltrated by technology, it has also proven its worth in a business context — in this article we’ll take a closer look at the different ways tech is impacting business travel and how you can make the most of it.
+Even though our private lives have long been infiltrated by technology, it has also proven its worth in a business context — in this article, we’ll take a closer look at the different ways tech is impacting business travel and how you can make the most of it.